aahmad097/Tritium/README.md

- -d            The full domain to use (-domain targetdomain.local) -dc           Domain controller to authenticate against (-dc washingtondc.targetdomain.local) -u            Select single user to authenticate as (-user jsmith) -uf           User file to use for password spraying (-userfile ~/home/users.txt) -p            Password to use for spraying (-password Welcome1)
+ -d            The full domain to use (-domain targetdomain.local) -dc           Domain controller to authenticate against (-dc washingtondc.targetdomain.local) -dcf          File of domain controllers to authenticate against -u            Select single user to authenticate as (-user jsmith) -uf           User file to use for password spraying (-userfile ~/home/users.txt) -p            Password to use for spraying (-password Welcome1)